 This is outlined in the Equality Act as ‘provision of auxiliary aids, including providing information in an accessible form such as Braille, large print, or email’.
 It means that if you can reasonably provide something to enable someone to do their job then you must do so.
 Examples include:

-- Assistive tech products and software
+- Assistive technology products and software

-- Enablement assessments
+- Disability Enablement assessments

 - Extra staff assistance